mstksg/inCode/copy/entries/nixify-blog.md

 source files, (2) store its cache, and (3) output the static site.
 Because of this, if we make any changes to blog posts while we are in our development environment, hakyll will not do a full re-build --- it'll still have its development-environment-scoped cache.
+We can also use hakyll's built in local preview server and filesystem watch-and-rebuild features.
 We also want to do incremental builds for purescript development as well, and we need to make sure that this temporary environment also has an incremental build cache area for `purs`.
 While we *could* do this without any temporary directories by just using the working directory for this, it is kind of nice to be able to have this all take place in a temporary folder that will go away after we exit the development environment.

 Unfortunately, the hakyll binary isn't aware of `purs` and purescript --- it just receives the compiled bundles.
 So, we need a way for the user to run a